 Figure 7: Comparison of two different classifications of the same source dataset for selected areas of Sicilia (a, b, c), Campania (d, e, f) and Lombardia (g, h, i) regions.
-Examples from the lithological map of Italy according to ISPRA classification as visualized in vector form at the ISPRA website (URL in Table 1, ID 5) are shown in (a), (d) and (g).
+Examples from the lithological map of Italy according to ISPRA classification as visualized in vector form at the ISPRA website (Table 1, ID 5) are shown in (a), (d) and (g).
 For the same areas, the lithological map of Italy according to our own preliminar semi-automatic classification partially resolved the major inconsistencies along the boundaries of the geological sheets already present in (a), (d) and (g), even if critical boundaries still remains, see black arrows as reference; Most of the inconsistencies were resolved manually by expert analysis in the final version of our map (c, f, i) leading a substantial improvement of the lithological harmonization along the borders of the original geological sheets.

-477 6 Conclusions
+6 Conclusions

-This paper described the first freely downloadable lithological map of Italy at 1:100.000 scale, providing the distribution of rock-attributes and rock-types of the Italian territory in digital format.

-- 480 The LMI was assembled from 277 sheets of the geological map of Italy at 1: 100,000 scale and distributed in digital vector 481 format through a REST service on the ISPRA website.
-For the purpose, the rock types associated with the 5.456 unique 482 geological descriptions in the source dataset were identified and translated into the 19 general classes defined here.
-Adjacent 483 polygons grouped within the same class were dissolved, reducing their number from the original 292,705 to the 180,503 in the 484 final product.
-Most of the work consisted with database queries, coupled with expert analysis of the location of the polygons 485 using the sheets available at scale 1:50,000 (where present), and with any potentially useful information sought in regional and 486 local literature.
-Particular attention was paid to harmonize the lithological information at the boundary of the original 487 geological sheets.
-A final technical validation allowed to detect and resolve residual problems, also related to inconsistencies 488 inherited from the source dataset, and guaranteed the overall quality of the work. - The LMI allows the assessment of national scale research questions at high resolution and thus helps to advance our knowledge on the relationships between lithology and surface processes, including multiple geomorphological, geo-hydrological and environmental issues.
-In addition, the resolution of the LMI highlights the differences in the lithological cover of the different regions and sub-regions, hence facilitating the comparison of results of different regional studies (e.g., susceptibility to landslides and floods). - The map has limits and can be enhanced, in particular in local areas where geo-lithological descriptions in the source dataset were not exhaustive and our knowledge is limited.
-Inclusion of more detailed regional maps or other relevant additional information, e.g., age, tectonic history, geotechnical properties, fine-coarse grain size ratio are out of the aim of this work, but may be included in future versions.
-Aware of these and other potential and desirable future upgrades, we provided the LMI with a very simple and open architecture, which allows more details or levels of information to be added and could thus be developed further in accordance with specific scientific questions.
+- This paper described the first freely downloadable lithological map of Italy at the 1:100.000 scale, providing the distribution of rock-attributes and rock-types of the Italian territory in digital format. - 470 TI IM - The LMI was assembled from 277 sheets of the Geological Map of Italy at the 1: 100,000 scale and distributed in digital vector - 480 format through a REST service on the ISPRA website.
+For the purpose, the rock types associated with the 5.456 unique - 481 geological descriptions in the source dataset were identified and translated into the 19 general classes defined here.
+Adjacent - 482 polygons grouped within the same class were dissolved, reducing their number from the original 292,705 to the 180,503 in the - final product.
+Most of the work consisted with database queries, coupled with expert analysis of the location of the polygons - using the sheets available at the 1:50,000 scale (where present), and with any potentially useful information sought in regional - 485 and local literature.
+Particular attention was paid to harmonize the lithological information at the boundaries of the original - 486 geological sheets.
+A final technical validation allowed to detect and resolve residual problems, also related to inconsistencies - inherited from the source dataset, and guaranteed the overall quality of the work. - 488 The LMI allows the assessment of national scale research questions at high resolution and thus helps to advance our knowledge - on the relationships between lithology and surface processes, including multiple geomorphological, geo-hydrological and - 490 environmental issues.
+In addition, the resolution of the LMI highlights the differences in the lithological cover of the different - regions and sub-regions, hence facilitating the comparison of results of different regional studies (e.g., susceptibility to - 492 landslides and floods). - 493 The map has limits and can be enhanced, in particular in local areas where geo-lithological descriptions in the source dataset - 494 were not exhaustive and our knowledge is limited.
+Inclusion of more detailed regional maps or other relevant additional - 495 information, e.g., age, tectonic history, geotechnical properties, fine-coarse grain size ratio are out of the aim of this work, but - 496 may be included in future versions.
+Aware of these and other potential and desirable future upgrades, we provided the LMI - 497 with a very simple and open architecture, which allows more details or levels of information to be added and could thus be - developed further in accordance with specific scientific questions.

-500 7 Data availability
+7 Data availability

-501 The digital lithological Italy 1:100.000 provided in the PANGAEA database.
-Map of at is 502 https://www.pangaea.de/tok/14419d5a5f6846ed4471505ea29d94a414e37714 (Bucci et al. 2021).
+- The digital lithological Map of Italy at 1:100.000 is provided in the PANGAEA database.
+It is publicly available at the - following web address: https://doi.org/10.1594/PANGAEA.935673 (Bucci et al. 2022).